 You might see enticing images of youthful retirees on the golf course or enjoying other leisure activities in a reverse mortgage advertisement.
 A reverse mortgage is a special type of loan that allows homeowners 62 and older to borrow against the accrued equity in their homes.
 The loan must be paid back when the borrower dies, moves, or no longer lives in the home.

-Ads for reverse mortgages are found on television, radio, in print, and on the internet, and many ads feature celebrity spokespeople discussing the benefits of reverse mortgages without mentioning risks.
-We looked closely at many ads and found incomplete and inaccurate statements used to describe the loans.
+Ads for reverse mortgages are found on television, radio, in print, and on the internet, and many ads feature celebrity spokespeople discussing the benefits of reverse mortgages without mentioning risks. and found incomplete and inaccurate statements used to describe the loans.
 In addition, most of the important loan requirements were often buried in fine print if they were even mentioned at all.
 These advertisements may leave older homeowners with the false impression that reverse mortgage loans are a risk-free solution to financial gaps in retirement.

 In conducting our study, we met with older homeowners in Washington DC, Chicago, and Los Angeles to learn about their thoughts and impressions of reverse mortgage ads.
 After looking at a variety of ads, many homeowners we spoke to didn’t realize reverse mortgage loans need to be repaid.
 Instead, some thought they could access their equity interest-free, or that the federal government provided the money as a benefit to seniors.
 Homeowners told us that the most attractive messages in the ads were “you can live in your home as long as you want,” and that you “still own your home.”
 Many ads, however, didn’t mention that seniors could lose their homes if they don’t satisfy the loan requirements, such as paying property taxes or homeowners insurance.